-Polyhalite is a new natural fertilizer produced and sold only by ICL Fertilizers as Polysulphate, and field trials have proven that it is an effective crop fertilizer.
-It is found over 1,200m below the Earth’s surface, under the North Sea along England’s North East coast.
-We mine the substance from the polyhalite layer of rock, deposited 260 million years ago.
+Polyhalite is a new, organic fertilizer produced and sold exclusively by ICL Fertilizers under the brand name Polysulphate.
+Field trials have proven that it is an effective crop fertilizer.
+It is found over 1,200m below the Earth’s surface, under the North Sea along England’s north-eastern coast.
+Polyhalite comes from the polyhalite layer of rock, deposited 260 million years ago.

 Polyhalite was deposited around 260 million years ago.
 At that time, the Permian era, Europe was much further south.
 Boulby was situated on the edge of a broad, shallow ocean called the Zechstein Sea.
 The prevailing hot and dry conditions at the time meant it evaporated quicker than it could be re-filled, leaving behind polyhalite, halite and potash minerals that we mine today.